 - Demonstrated financial need by receiving federal and/or state financial aid (California Promise Grant, PELL Grant, Cal Grant, etc.).

 Main components include:

 - Academic Excellence Workshops: Is a small community of students working collaboratively to master course material with the guidance of a faculty.
 The AEW is designed to give students the opportunity to enhance their learning experience for a particular course.

-- Intro to Engineering course: New students majoring in Engineering are encourage to enroll in this course explores the branches of engineering, the functions of an engineer, and the industries in which engineers work.
+- Intro to Engineering course: New students majoring in Engineering are encourage to enroll in this course to explore the branches of engineering, the functions of an engineer, and the industries in which engineers work.

-- Academic advising/counseling: Students receive individualized academic guidance and develop multi-year plans so they can take courses in the most effective sequence and transfer in a timely manner.
+- Academic advising/counseling: Students are referred to our STEM Counselors to receive individualized academic guidance and develop multi-year plans so they can take courses in the most effective sequence and transfer in a timely manner.

 - Study center: This dedicated multipurpose space is the hub for studying, workshops, special activities and information sharing.
 It is a key element in building a close learning community.

-- Assistance in the transfer process: MESA provides counseling, workshops and visits to four-year universities.
+- Assistance in the transfer process: MESA coordinates transfer workshops, shares Transfer Center events, and plans visits to four-year universities.